 The best thing you can do to protect yourself from the sun's harmful rays is to be proactive.
 Avoid going outside around midday, because that's when the sun's rays are the strongest.
 Prevent sunburn by apply sunscreen before being exposed to the sun and reapply every two to three hours, especially if sweating or swimming.

 Cover your skin with lightweight clothing and opt for shady spots when going outside.
 Wear sunglasses to protect your eyes from cataracts and other problems.

 Protecting Yourself Against All Types of Skin Damage

 You don't have to keep yourself from getting your dose of Vitamin D!
-Now that you know the most common types of skin damage, you can take steps toward preventing them!
+Now that you know the most common types of skin damage, you know the risk factors and can take steps toward preventing them!

 Go have your fun in the sun!

 Be sure to check our blog regularly to learn more about protecting yourself from the sun!